Find free Utah criminal records in every UT county through official channels today.

 If they are unable to assist you, then you may have to call a local bail bondsman for more information.
 The Utah Insurance Department provides a list of licensed bail bond agencies in Utah.7

-If the person you want to contact is a state prisoner, you can find general information on how to call or send a letter to an inmate with The Utah Department of Corrections.8
+If the person you want to contact is a state prisoner, you can find general information on how to call or send a letter to an inmate with the Utah Department of Corrections.8

-You will need to set up a Global Tel Link (GTL) to make phone calls to a Utah state prisoner.9 On their website, family and friends can set up an account to make calls to an inmate.
+You will need to set up a Global Tel Link (GTL) account to make phone calls to a Utah state prisoner.9 On their website, family and friends can set up an account to make calls to an inmate.

 For additional information or questions, you can contact the Inmate Telephone System at 435-528-6000.